valerievazq/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week. express is a framework that runs within Node js that allows developers to create and maintain servers. its used to write server logic using JS for web applications

-- [ ] Describe Middleware?
+- [x] Describe Middleware?
+      middleware work as functions that allows us to trigger actions throughout the app. also allows front and backend to communicate with each other

-- [ ] Describe a Resource?
+- [x] Describe a Resource?
+      what the app is trying to retrieve from the database, like a list or an object.

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful? by returning a status message

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications? by using express routers because its easier to maintain and reason about

 ## Minimum Viable Product